srobotta/moodle-database-presets/ch-place-names/README.md

 The main usage of the dataset would be probably via the list page.
 Because the dataset contains more than 10k entries, not all entries are displayed.
-Therefore, it makes sense to do some search on the name and increase the results to the maximum possible to have a reasonable result.
+Therefore, it makes sense to do some search on the name and increase the displayed results to the maximum possible to have a reasonable result.

 <div style="margin: 0 25%;">